carrete/kibit-runner-mirror/README.md

 leiningen with deps.edn and the clojure command-line tools in [gitlab-api](https://gitlab.com/tvaughan/gitlab-api).
 While this library appears to do the trick, it would be better to incorporate it into kibit itself.
-Fingers crossed, this library will disappear someday.
+Fingers crossed, kibit-runner will disappear someday.